"A guide to

 The Messenger of the Kingdom of God, comes as Jesus came with a spiritual mission and a spiritual message.
 Jesus was a good man, a man sent from God, a man who was more than a man, more than an anointed prophet, he was the very Son of the Living God!
 Yes, he was all of these things, but in the face of this he was not received, he was not believed, he was called an imposter, the religious authorities confronted him and resisted his mission, his ministry and his message.
 "He came unto his own and his own did not receive him, but to as many that received him He gave the power to become the sons of God."
 (John 1:11,12.)

-this human resistance to God's divine purpose.
-God has taken this force
+to God's divine purpose.
+God has taken this force of resistance into

 Jesus says, "Take my yoke upon your shoulders" Why?
 So that we can do what?
 So we can be more burdened?
 No. Because he intends to become the burden bearer on our behalf.
 "You will find rest, for my yoke is easy and my burden is light."
 (Matthew 11: 29:30)

-has among its attributes the tendency to establish duties or rules of
+its attributes the tendency to establish duties or rules of conduct

 Works and obligations are not a factor in bringing us to God nor in determining if we receive any of the kindnesses which God has promised us in His word.
 We can't earn any gift.
 Once we go to Him to become forgiven and to be cleansed, our most fruitful Spiritual efforts would best be applied to thanksgiving and gratitude for His mercies.